V01D-NULL/OS_EFI/README.md

 NOTE : This is a picture from my laptop.
 This doesn't work in VirtualBox.

-       I am guessing that it needs USB 3.0 support for it to work in VB.
+       VirtualBox states that the EFI is experimental and most likely this is why  USB 3.0 support does not work.

 ![Mouse](example_4.png)